 January was a nice, calm month.
 It was great to get a chance to step back and recover from the craziness of the holidays, although I did take part in a number of events and activities.
 I started to play dodgeball every Wednesday (cheap, fun, and great exercise!) which has led me to meeting a number of new people.
 I also had a chance to meet new people at a few events hosted by my local Young Professionals Connection.
 We went rock climbing and to see the local hockey team play.
-In addition to those events, I “met” new people online, as the Boss from the blog Millennial Boss.
+In addition to those events, I “met” new people online, to include but not limited to Julie from Millennial Boss.
 We had a really great time on a Skype call.
 It’s rare to meet someone whose path is so similar to mine.
 Not many of us young millennial females aspiring to retire early out there!

 Why do I do a monthly spending report?

 I find it best to do a monthly spending report for a few reasons.
 One, it helps me evaluate how I did the previous month.
 Did I hit a target reduction in spending or did I go way over budget for a particular category?
 Two, it helps keep me accountable.
 How can I make an extra purchase knowing I’ll have to explain myself to all of you?
 Talk about awkward when the blogger can’t walk the walk and talk the talk.
 Three, I want to prove this crazy thing called financial independence works!
 Fourth, it provides an example of real world budgeting and expenses.
 Some of the people I talk to haven’t ever seen a proper budget or seen one put into action, and part of the purpose of this blog is to lead by example!

 I use Mint to help me track my spending and keep an eye on my accounts.
 Some people use Personal Capital and others use You Need a Budget (YNAB).
 Whatever tool works best for you and your needs is the best one for you, since everyone and their budgets are different.